 SeaWulf Architecture Overview

-SeaWulf is a heterogeneous cluster with over 400 nodes and 23,000 cores, built around the principle that different research problems need different computational tools.
+SeaWulf is a heterogeneous cluster with over 400 nodes and 23,000 cores, designed to provide a range of computational resources for different research needs.

 Hardware Generations and Access

-SeaWulf's hardware spans multiple technology generations, accessible through different login nodes:
+SeaWulf's hardware spans multiple generations, accessible via different login nodes:

 Legacy Platform (login1/login2)